spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/README.md

 ## Learn the ways of Linux-fu, for free.
+TODO

 https://linuxjourney.com/